Revision Facelift at a Glance

 Revision facelift consultations with Dr Scott J Turner are available at two Sydney locations.

 The Bondi Junction clinic is located at 39 Grosvenor Street, a short distance from Bondi Junction station and Westfield.
 The Manly clinic is located in Suite 504, Level 5, 39 East Esplanade, close to Manly Wharf.
+Surgery is performed at Bondi Junction Private Hospital and Delmar Private Hospital, Dee Why.

 A GP referral is required before booking a consultation, in line with Medical Board and AHPRA requirements introduced for cosmetic surgery in Australia.
-Dr Turner conducts a minimum of two consultations before proceeding with surgery, both personally, with no patient representatives.
+Dr Turner conducts a minimum of two consultations before proceeding with surgery, both personally.
+Patients are encouraged to bring prior operative reports, before and after photographs and details of previous surgical or non-surgical facial treatments where obtainable; if records are not available, the consultation still proceeds, with planning based on careful examination and history.

-To request a consultation, contact the practice on (02) 9387 3900 or [email protected], or visit the contact us page.
+To request a consultation, contact the practice on 1300 437 758 or [email protected], or visit the contact us page.

 What is a revision facelift?